browserengineering/book/book/scripts.md

 }}
 ```

-On the Python side, `querySelectorAll` has first parse the selector
+On the Python side, `querySelectorAll` first has to parse the selector
 and then find and return the matching elements.

-To parse just the selector, I'll call into the `CSSParser`'s
+To parse the selector,
+I'll call into the `CSSParser`'s `selector` method:[^bad-selector]
-`selector` method:

 ``` {.python}
 class JSContext: